trinitythai/trinitythai/README.md

 In my free time:
 - 🕺 For fun, I like to rock climb, read books, and jump horses!!

-📫 Please reach out to me: trinityythai@gmail.com or [Linkedin](https://www.linkedin.com/in/trinity-thai-902a6919a/)
+📫 Please reach out to me (I'm looking to break into industry): trinityythai@gmail.com or [Linkedin](https://www.linkedin.com/in/trinity-thai-902a6919a/)

 # Languages and Tools